Positional Marked Patterns in Permutations: Equivalence classes of

 As an example, if $\tau =164\un352$, any $\sigma \in S_9$ with $pmp_{\tau}(\sigma) = 9-6+1 = 4$ must have the following form:

 There are $(n-k+1)!$ ways to rearrange the ``middle'' part of $\sigma$.
 Thus, $P_{n,\tau}(x)|x^{n-k+1} = (n-k+1)!.$

 \end{proof}

 Another coefficient we can describe is $P_{n,\un1 3 2}(x)|_x$.
-The sequence are A029760 and A139262 on OEIS.
+The sequences is A029760 and A139262 on OEIS.
 The sequence A139262 counts the sum of all inversion of all elements in $S_n(132)$, the set of 132-avoiders in $S_n$.

 \begin{theorem} $P_{n+1,\un1 3 2}(x)|_x = \sum_{\sigma \in S_n(132)} inv(\sigma)$ \end{theorem}